 That paper had been rejected before.
 Indeed, I have been here many times before: probably more than 500 times.
 Yet, still, I went through the usual emotional sequence I talk about in my lectures on grief: surprise, anger, hurt, depression and acceptance.

 - good to know he feels as I do..
 I am am, in other words, not that special 😀

-Those with brittle egos or poor psychological defences suffer most, of course; perhaps that is why so many senior academics have the callous unemotionality associated with a subclinical psychopath
+Those with brittle egos or poor psychological defenses suffer most, of course; perhaps that is why so many senior academics have the callous unemotionality associated with a subclinical psychopath

 😀 😀 😀

 The piece was published at Times Higher Education, but behind a pay/-registration wall.
-I also found it here.
+I also found it as shown below.